philippgille/hello-netcoreapp/README.md

     - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.zip`
 - If you're using Linux and you have the .NET Core SDK installed, run: `publish-scd.sh`
     - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
+- If you're using Windows and you have Docker installed and configured to use Linux containers, run: `publish-scd-docker.ps1`
+    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`
+- If you're using Linux and you have Docker installed, run: `publish-scd-docker.sh`
+    - It will create archives for each runtime identifier specified in the csproj file, for example `hello-netcoreapp_ubuntu.16.04-x64.tar.gz`

 ### Docker image